parrt/msds501/notes/programming.md

 <img src=images/sample-row.png width=750>

+Heterogeneous lists are typically used to group bits of information about a particular entity.
+In machine learning, we call this a **feature vector**, an **instance**, or an **observation**.
+For example, an apples versus oranges classifier might have feature vectors containing weight (number), volume (number), and color (string).
+The important point here is that a list can also be used to as a way to aggregate features about a particular entity.
+The sequence of the elements is less important than the fact that they are contained (aggregated) within the same list.
+We will see this notion again when we talk about *tuples* and *objects*.

-Spreadsheets arrange rows one after the other, which programmers interpret as a "list of lists."
-In the analytics or database world, we call this a **table**:
+Spreadsheets arrange rows one after the other, which programmers interpret as a *list of lists.* In the analytics or database world, we call this a **table**:

 <img src=images/rows.png width=680>

+The input to machine learning algorithms is often a table where each row aggregates the data associated with a specific instance or observation.
+In this example, each row represents a sales transaction.

 If the table elements are all numbers, we call this a **matrix**.
 Here's a matrix with 5 rows and 2 columns: